Intravascular Optical Coherence Tomography Imaging - Length of Anti-Platelet Therapy After Drug Eluting Stent Placement (FDI-DAPT-ZES)

-Patients in the study will have OCT imaging done before stent placement and again 3 months later in a follow-up angiography.
+Patients in the study will have Optical Coherence Tomography (OCT) imaging done before stent placement and again 3 months later in a follow-up angiography.
 Patients with sufficient stent healing at 3 months will stop taking Plavix.
 Patients who have poor stent healing at 3 months will have to continue Plavix through 12 months.
 Patients will be called once a month during the first year to see how they are doing and if they are taking their prescribed medicines.

-Other diagnostic methods that are used when patients have suspected heart blockages include intravascular ultrasound (a device on a catheter that allows ultrasound imaging inside a vessel), fractional flow reserve (a measurement of blood flow to determine if a blockages is serious enough to need treatment), angiography (injection of dye into the arteries to look for narrowings or blockages).
+Other diagnostic methods that are used when patients have suspected heart blockages include intravascular ultrasound (a device on a catheter that allows ultrasound imaging inside a vessel), fractional flow reserve (a measurement of blood flow to determine if a blockages is serious enough to need treatment), angiography (injection of dye into the arteries to look for narrowing or blockages).
 These methods are used to look at the severity of heart blockages once a patient already has signs and symptoms.
 They are not appropriate devices for seeing if a patient's previous stent has healed properly after a certain period of time.

 |Official Title:||Frequency Domain Imaging to Determine Stent Strut Coverage and Duration of Anti-Platelet Treatment After Endeavor Stent Placement|

 |Study Start Date :||November 2010|

 RUTTS Score <30%